duniter/duniter/doc/Protocol.md

 Leavers               | `OUT` memberships                                 | Always
 Revoked               | Revocation documents                              | Always
-Excluded              | Exluded members' public key                       | Always Transactions          | A liste of compact transactions                   | Always InnerHash             | The hash value of the block's inner content       | Always Nonce                 | An arbitrary nonce value                          | Always
+Excluded              | Exluded members' public key                       | Always Transactions          | A list of compact transactions                    | Always InnerHash             | The hash value of the block's inner content       | Always Nonce                 | An arbitrary nonce value                          | Always

 #### Coherence

-To be a valid, a block must match the following rules:
+To be valid, a block must match the following rules:

 ##### Format

 * `Version`, `Nonce`, `Number`, `PoWMin`, `Time`, `MedianTime`, `MembersCount`, `UniversalDividend`, `UnitBase`, `IssuersFrame`, `IssuersFrameVar` and `DifferentIssuersCount` are integer values
 * `Currency` is a valid currency name
 * `PreviousHash` is an uppercased SHA256 hash